MohamedAbdo202/News-Application2025/README.md

 • Create Function To Get The Articles Based on Categories Selection (initial= Bussiness)

+• Articles are refreshed dynamically when selecting a category, allowing users to instantly view news filtered by their chosen topic

 • Article Details Page with full content

 • URL Launcher to open the original article in the browser